cognate-lang/cognate-lang.github.io/content/learn.md

              else ( Print "baz" );
 ```

-Now, lets use our knowledge of blocks to define our own control flow function `Thrice`, which should evaluate a block three times in a row.
+Now, let's use our knowledge of blocks to define our own control flow function `Thrice`, which should evaluate a block three times in a row.
 This demonstrates a different use of `Def` in which we bind a block from the stack.

 ```cognate
 Def Thrice as (